alexferl/pk8s/hack/README.md

 # hack

 This is where the Kubernetes types are generated.
-This code works, but could be cleaned up.
+This code works, but could be cleaned up, especially the `JSONSchemaProps` stuff.